KABE-CD

-In addition to its own digital signal, KABE-CD is simulcast in high definition on the second digital subchannel of KUVI (virtual channel 45.2, UHF channel 26.2) from a separate transmitter atop Mount Adelaide.
+In addition to its own digital signal, KABE-CD is simulcast in high definition on KUVI's second digital subchannel (45.2) from a separate transmitter atop Mount Adelaide.

+History

-HistoryK52DJ launched on July 31, 1989, as a translator of Fresno's Univision station KFTV.
+K52DJ launched on July 31, 1989, as a translator of Fresno's Univision station KFTV.
 It was renamed KSUV-LP and moved to channel 39 in 1998 after Univision purchased UPN affiliate KUZZ-TV (now KUVI-DT) from Buck Owens.
 It was renamed to KBTF-LP in 2002 during the launch of TeleFutura (now UniMás).
 It was renamed to KABE-LP in 2004 after a callsign swap with the original KABE-CA (channel 31, now KBTF-CD).
 In 2013, the station obtained Class A status.
 In 2019, KABE started airing Court TV on its second digital subchannel as part of an agreement between Scripps and Univision for areas where KERO-TV's signal is not easily received.

-Technical information

 Subchannel

-The True Crime affiliation was dropped on September 25, 2017, two weeks after KUVI obtained the affiliation; the 39.2 subchannel went dark until 2019, when it returned to the air with Court TV programming.
+The True Crime Network affiliation was dropped on September 25, 2017, two weeks after KUVI obtained the affiliation; the 39.2 subchannel went dark until 2019, when it returned to the air with Court TV programming.
 The Court TV affiliation was dropped in 2021.